lucaby/simple-tutorials/README.md

 # simple-tutorials
 To help the beginner developer in need

-This repository contains my "trial and error" attempts to setup and run various types of softwares.
-The instructions might not work on every case, but it could shine a light over some shady or lengthy tutorials to get software up and running
+This repository (account?) contains my "trial and error" attempts in my data science path.
+My current objective is to get a "self-taught degree", since the internet made learning such a hard subject much more easier, with tons of materials around every corner.
+The main problem for most people is to make a good path for themselves to actually accomplish something worthwhile.

-This scribblings can (and will!) have some syntax errors and other problems, mostly because I'm working on my own projects while trying to learn about these softwares.
-Feel free to point out any errors or improve these notes :)
+Feel free to take a look around about my nice and not-so-nice accomplishments!
+Maybe I can inspire someone in my current state to grow their knowledge